rahulkumar-aws/MLOps-notes/ModelGovernance_and_Explainability.md

 - Explainability = trust
 - Fairness = ethics
 - Databricks = enabler

-Responsible AI depends on governance, explainability, and fairness.
-Databricks provides a unified platform to make these pillars achievable in real enterprise settings.

 👉 Databricks Helps: One platform for Responsible AI.